getodk/docs/docs/web-forms-intro.rst

 ----------------------------------------

 .. warning::
     ODK Web Forms is experimental and does not support all form functionality!
-Please test your form carefully.
+Please test your forms carefully.
+If you opt into using ODK Web Forms for real data collection, we encourage you to go to `the forum's release category <https://forum.getodk.org/c/releases/16>`_ and click on the bell so you are notified when there is a new release.
+Be sure to verify your forms after each Central release.

 Starting in Central v2025.1, you can opt individual forms into using `ODK Web Forms <https://github.com/getodk/web-forms?tab=readme-ov-file#odk-web-forms>`_, an alternative to Enketo designed from the ground up to align with ODK Collect.
 ODK Web Forms is still early in its development.
 We recommend trying ODK Web Forms if: